NuttaneeKnight/ServiceNow/servicePortal.md

 - Control _ Click on a widget within Service Portal
 - Require sp_admin role
 - A number of useful options

+# Navigate to All navigation and typr "Service Portal Configuration" to access the editor.